Make-ahead method yields the most tender, flavourful ribs!

 - Once the membrane is off, cut the racks into individual ribs.

-- If you wish, line your roasting pan with foil for easy cleanup then lay ribs down on their sides.
-The pan (or two, if yours are small) should be pan just large enough to hold the ribs in one layer.
+- I recommend lining your roasting pan with foil for easy cleanup.
+Lay ribs down on their sides, close together.
+The pan should be pan just large enough to hold the ribs in one layer.
+Lay the ribs on their sides in the pan.

-- After one hour, remove pan from oven.
-Remove foil and turn ribs over using tongs, so that the side that was exposed is now nestled in the sauce.
-Leave foil off and return pan to oven for 1 hour.
-If serving soon, leave in oven for 80 minutes rather than 1 hour.
+- After one hour of cooking, remove pan from oven.
+Remove foil covering and turn ribs over using tongs, so that the side that was exposed is now nestled in the sauce.
+Leave foil off and return pan to oven for 1 hour if planning to pause the cooking (see below) or, if serving soon, leave in oven for 80 minutes rather than 1 hour.

-- At this point the ribs can be removed from oven, recovered with foil and placed in the refrigerator for up to 48 hours.
-To serve, reheat the ribs (with the foil on the pan) for 20 – 30 minutes at 350F, until hot and bubbling.
+- If you wish to pause, after the second hour of baking, the ribs can be removed from oven, recovered with foil and placed in the refrigerator for up to 48 hours then return them to a 350F oven for 20-30 minutes at serving time.

 Serves 4 – 6.